Siphon880gh/devbrain/DevOps/_Server - VPS or Dedicated Server/Web Hosting Management Panel - CloudPanel/CloudPanel - Setup SFTP users.md

 Newbie questions: Proftpd? vsFTPD?
 SFTP does not need them.

 By having SSH, you already have SFTP, and they run on the same port!
-And you can have multiple connections with the same SSH user.
+And you can have multiple connections with the same SSH user. **Your SSH users are the same users for SFTP.**

 You can use two types of SSH accounts - Root and non-root's.